 Tracking the features that customers spend the most time on will tell you what’s most valuable to them.
 And you can use this information to enhance long-term product engagement.

-Identify friction points in the user journey
+Identify friction points in the user journey with funnels and paths

 Not every customer will let you know when they encounter a bug.
 Some will just lapse or, worse, switch to other products.
 But the good news is you can get proactive about this—thanks to user analytics!

 Bugs and perceived complexity are the two main frictions for a SaaS.
 Let’s talk about overcoming them.

 As hinted earlier, session recording and heat maps can easily help identify bugs.
 Send this information to your dev team the moment it’s identified.

 The second reason for friction is product complexity or steep learning curves.

 Simplicity and ease of use are vital in building SaaS products, but it’s sometimes hard to adhere to this if your tool solves complex problems.

 Use page analytics to understand how specific pages inside your product are being engaged with.

 Use funnel and path analysis to understand friction